rstephane/jekyll_website/community/partners.md

 > All the people listed in this page contributed on the project at different level, there are important for us !

 Ci dessous les contributeurs au projet.
-Ces personnes sont très importantes : Elles ont permis de démarrer le projet, obtenir un premier prototype fonctionnel en un temps record.
+Ces personnes sont très importantes : **Elles ont permis de démarrer le projet**, obtenir un premier prototype fonctionnel en un temps record.

 ## Experts